56 Inches Is How Tall

 Q: What are the health implications of being shorter than average?

 A: There is no definitive link between being slightly shorter than average and specific health problems.
-However, certain conditions can lead to shorter stature, and it's always best to consult a physician if you have any health concerns.
+Still, certain conditions can lead to shorter stature, and it's always best to consult a physician if you have any health concerns.

 Q: How accurate are online height converters?